Multivitamins are supposed to have all of the necessary nutrients that your body needs to function optimally all in one (or a few) capsules.

 I’ve put together a “list” of what I consider to be the top priority in a multivitamin which you can read about below.

-The compound that magnesium is bound to will determine how it interacts in your body.
+The compound that magnesium is bound to will determine how it interacts with your body.

 Magnesium citrate will be better for GI health, magnesium glycinate is better for systemic absorption, magnesium threonine is better for brain health, etc.